jakearchibald/streaming-include/README.md

 ### Questions

 What if the `src` response is `!ok`?
 What if it fails?

+With `src`, when does the loading start?
+What if the element is disconnected and reconnected (I kinda hate what iframe does here).

+I'm unsure what format `writable` should accept.
+Originally it accepted `{ node, parent, before }`, but that isn't particularly high level, you may as well use a div at that point.
+I've now got it accepting text, which would be friendly to use manually (like `document.write`), but maybe it should just accept bytes.

 TODO.
 I haven't thought too hard about this yet.